Performance is good for an old automatic executive car, M3 1986 numbers are in brackets. All values are from AMS:

 Exhaust modifications generate notable improvement in performance and sound.
 Well constructed stainless steel exhaust with turbo in-line six sounds fantastic.
 Simply put on turbo engine bigger the pipe the better.
 Three-inch pipe with single muffler should be plenty performance wise but you should be prepared for loud exhaust note.
 Leaving stock downpipe untouched might be good idea, not to affect too much on turbine back pressure and response.
 Upgraded exhaust system may trigger engine protection.

 Motronic II engine management which included boost and detonation control and four-speed programmable automatic transmission got praise in press at eighties.
 Engine management with air flow meter is old technology by today’s standards.
 Replacing it with fully adjustable system with mass air sensor is attractive but laborious.
 This most likely means converting auto to manual transmission, discarding EH-transmission electronics.
-Original equipment can be really good when well adjusted and maintained.
+Original equipment can run really well when all adjusted and maintained.

 Boost pressure over factory 0.4 bar is common way to make big improvement in performance.
 Engine is seen over engineered and bullet proof.
 There are several steps to take: engine maintenance, boost and fuel mixture monitoring, modifying control unit, securing fuel supply and modifying or replacing wastegate.
 Bypass valve is gone in late 745i turbo due wastegate solenoid control circuit.
 High boost levels may cause compressor surge and damage turbo.
 At 0.7 bar power increases to 300 hp, similar to ALPINA B7 TURBO.